AdemolaAdedara/ANALYSIS-OF-THE-2019-PRESIDENTIAL-ELECTION-RESULTS-IN-NIGERIA-/README.md

 ---

-For this project, we focused solely on the 2019 Nigerian Presidential Election results from the dataset found on Kaggle:[Nigerian Election Results (1999-2019)](https://www.kaggle.com/datasets/xibilolu/nigerian-election-results-19992019?select=2019pres.csv).
+For this project, I focused solely on the 2019 Nigerian Presidential Election results from the dataset found on Kaggle:[Nigerian Election Results (1999-2019)](https://www.kaggle.com/datasets/xibilolu/nigerian-election-results-19992019?select=2019pres.csv).
 Below is the step-by-step breakdown of the analysis process.

 ---

 #### 1. **Data Collection**

-   - From the Kaggle dataset, I downloaded "2019pres" data.
+   - From the Kaggle dataset, I downloaded "2019pres" data [Nigerian Election Results (1999-2019)](https://www.kaggle.com/datasets/xibilolu/nigerian-election-results-19992019?select=2019pres.csv) .

    The data included the following columns:

      - States